 - Serving as Special Counsel to the Attorney General of the State of New Jersey in pursuing remediation costs, economic damages, and natural resource damages associated with the dioxin contamination of the Passaic River and Newark Bay.

-- Representing port authorities in pursuing claims against petrochemical and pesticides plants for releasing hazardous materials onto the ports' properties, submerged lands and waterways, impacts to navigation and commerce, remediation and disposal costs, and resulting public economic impacts.
+- Representing various port authorities in pursuing claims against petrochemical and pesticides plants for releasing hazardous materials onto the ports' properties, submerged lands and waterways, impacts to navigation and commerce, remediation and disposal costs, and resulting public economic impacts.

-Commercial Litigation: Bill Jackson also has extensive experience in representing parties to significant commercial litigation disputes, including suits involving partnership and corporate formation issues, alter ego and de facto merger issues, civil-RICO, ERISA, breach of fiduciary duty, fraud and negligent misrepresentation, tortious interference, and breach of contract and indemnity matters.
+Commercial Litigation: Bill Jackson has extensive experience in representing parties to significant commercial litigation disputes, including suits involving partnership and corporate formation issues, alter ego and de facto merger issues, civil-RICO, breach of fiduciary duty, fraud and negligent misrepresentation, tortious interference, and breach of contract and indemnity matters.
 Representative experiences include: